madmagic007/Oculus-Quest-Presence/README.md

 - Dynamic ip addresses can change after a while, open the settings window and make sure that the ip there is the same as the one found in SideQuest.
 You can also assign a static ip address to your quest.
 - If the ip is correct, follow the steps above this.

-#### - The presence is showing, but it shows a weird name
-- Read the last part of the 'knows issues section'.
-Open the settings window: right click icon in the system tray > open settings and hit the "save log" button.
-Your default text editor will open and in the window a bunch of package names should be listed.
-Send me the contents of that file in discord.
 ##### If none of these steps helped, contact me on discord (link at the top).

 #### - Do i need to set the ip every single time?